 Prenatal care

-Begin within 14 days of confirming pregnancy.
+Begin within 14 days of confirming pregnancy, and see a doctor in the first 12 weeks.

 Dietary supplements

 Women of childbearing age should take 0.4 to 0.8 mg of folic acid daily to decrease the risk of fetal brain and spinal cord birth defects.
-The recommended calcium intake for pregnant or nursing women is 1,000 milligrams daily.
+The recommended calcium intake for pregnant or nursing women is 1,000 mg daily.

 Screenings and diagnostics